History of the Perl Family | by Warren Goldie

 A Well-Treated Minority

 Visuel’s Jews received better treatment than their brethren elsewhere in Romania, being neither discriminated against nor merely tolerated but viewed more as co-citizens.
-Wolf employed many gentiles, including a local family who had the Perl children to their house every Christmas to help decorate the holiday tree.
+Wolf, in turn, employed many gentiles, including a local family who had the Perl children over to their house every Christmas to help decorate the holiday tree.

 Visuel’s summers were temperate and breathtaking (the town was a climactic resort) and during the warm months Wolf limited his business travel, spending leisurely afternoons attending to his apple, plum and pear orchards.
 He was a self-taught botanist.
 Often he could be seen painstakingly brushing insect repellent onto the saplings; when he was done, the trees looked as if they had been smothered in white paint.

-Relatives from the region’s largest city, Sighet Marmatiei, visited the Perls a few weeks every summer, enjoying the pleasant environs and the clear mountain air at 1,670 feet (510 meters).
+The Perl’s relatives from the region’s largest city, Sighet Marmatiei, visited the family for a few weeks every summer, enjoying the pleasant environs and the clear mountain air at 1,670 feet (510 meters).
 The warm months brought thousands of tourists to swim in Visuel’s sulfur hot springs, said to possess healing powers.
 Brilliant green oak trees towered high in the rolling hills above the springs, a beatific sight treasured by all.

-As the snows melted in the Transylvanian Alps, the Perl children would swim in creeks made swollen with the icy waters that flowed down the mountainside.
-Life was bucolic, lived in harmony with nature and in acknowledgment of an unspoken respect for life.
+In spring, as the snows melted in the Transylvanian Alps, the Perl children swam in creeks made swollen from the icy waters that flowed down the mountain.
+Life was bucolic, lived in harmony with nature and in acknowledgment of a respect for life.

-Although Romania is home to Europe’s largest population of sizeable carnivores, including half the continent’s bears and more than a third of its wolves, the Perls experienced no trouble with wild animals.
+Although Romania is home to Europe’s largest population of sizeable carnivores, including half the continent’s bears and more than a third of its wolves, the Perls had no trouble with wild animals.

 Wolf and Rose

 As a boy, Wolf was a top student at Visuel’s Yeshiva, or religious Jewish school.
-Throughout his life, he remained close to the school and its community, mentoring boys and serving continuously on its Board of Directors.
+Later, and throughout his life, he remained close to the school and its community, mentoring boys and serving continuously on its Board of Directors.
 Wolf and Rose embodied the traditional Jewish values of social responsibility, morality, charity and service, which they endeavored to pass on to their children.

-The political reality in the region created a household of polyglots.
+The political and cultural reality in the region created a household of polyglots.
 Through the centuries, control of Transylvania changed hands many times.
-From the 11th century until 1919, rule passed between Hungary and the Ottoman Empire.
-This was known as the “Hungarian era,” in which Wolf and Rose came of age.
+From the 11th century until 1919, rule passed between Hungary and the Ottoman Empire, known as the “Hungarian era,” in which Wolf and Rose came of age.
 Thus, Hungarian was the primary language spoken in the Perl home.

 When Transylvania was annexed by Romania in 1919, the Perl children were required to speak Romanian in school.
 The Perls, like most European Jews, already spoke Yiddish at home, making the children tri-lingual.